charlie-wilson1/Recipes/README.md

 ## ToDo:

-- update front end API queries to satisfy the new API
+- fix rest of front end for API (mostly completed)
 - set up an image uploading system in front end.
 Perhaps firebase storage?
 - pick a theme and update styling in the front end
 - write unit tests!!!